Contents of the Article

-Lilim are said to be children of Lilith according to Jewish folklore and Kabbalistic teachings.
-Lilith was believed to be the sexual, pleasurable manifestation of the Goddess, the prime deity of the prevailing religion which ancient Judaism sought to destroy.
+Lilim are the children of Lilith according to Jewish folklore and Kabbalistic teachings.
+Lilith was believed to be the sexual, pleasurable manifestation of the Goddess.
+She was the prime deity of the prevailing religion which ancient Judaism sought to destroy.

-Such folklore said Lilith had control of life or death over any child produced by any sexual union not prescribed by Jewish law including husband and wife in candle light, the woman completely naked, or at a time forbidden by the law.
+Such folklore said Lilith had control of life or death over any child produced by any sexual union not prescribed by Jewish law.
+It included husband and wife in candle light, the woman naked, or at a time forbidden by the law.

-Children engendered under such conditions were referred to as oppressed souls.
-According to Jewish law the sexual union must be kept sacred, any act or omission rendering it less placed the child engendered under the power of Lilith.
+Children engendered under such conditions name were oppressed souls.
+According to Jewish law the sexual union must be kept sacred.
+Any act or omission rendering it less placed the child engendered under the power of Lilith.

 For example, it was superstitiously thought if a dog barking frightened the woman at the moment of climax the produced child would have hair growing all over its face.
 If either parent grimaced in pleasure during lovemaking, a child born of the union would have ugly or twisted facial features.

 Such regulations were to completely destroy all lustful and sexual pleasure between husband and wife and make their sexual union strictly for propagation.
 At times the regulations were not solely for prohibitive purposes.

 Love and romance were not introduced to general society until the eleventh and thirteenth centuries by the troubadours in southern France and spreading to Italy and to the Mediterranean.